 There are a number of statutory defences to a prospectus liability claim, in particular if the respondent is able to demonstrate that he was not aware of an error or omission and that this unawareness was not caused by gross negligence.

 Statutory liability for the prospectus is joint and several.
-However, under the underwriting agreement, the issuer usually takes on responsibility for the content of the prospectus and agrees to indemnify each other party from claims arising from this content, except to the extent other parties were solely responsible for a particular part of the prospectus.
+However, under the underwriting agreement, the issuer usually takes on responsibility vis-à-vis the underwriter(s) for the content of the prospectus and agrees to indemnify the underwriter(s) from claims arising from this content, except to the extent other parties were solely responsible for a particular part of the prospectus.

 In addition to the publication of the prospectus, marketing can include: